Seeru-crypto/oracle/general admin/dev-tools/docker-commands.md

 - Run docker compose up and the Docker compose command starts and runs your entire app.
 You can alternatively run docker-compose up using the docker-compose binary.

+Running a docker compose command with a specific compose file `docker-compose -f test-widget-bundles.yml up`

 A docker-compose.yml looks like this:

 ```